top of page

 • Meals

-Breakfast and dinner are part of the package, and occasionally lunch as well.
+Breakfast, lunch and dinner are part of the package and depending on the lodge, a selection of local wines, spirits, and soft drinks.
 There are also options for those with specific dietary needs.

 Luxury South African Safari